Beginner Bodybuilder's Guide To A Successful Winter Bulk!

 Exercises & Weights

-The next factor with regards to your training program is that all pink weights must go.
-Those 5 pounders that you see many females using in the gym are not going to do anything for your muscle mass quest.
+The next adjustment you need to make to your training program is getting rid of all pink weights!
+Those five-pounders you see many females using in the gym are not going to do anything for your muscle-mass quest.

-You need to be challenging your body, hitting between the 8-12 rep range and chances are 5 pounds just isn't going to do it.
-Don't be afraid to lift heavier weights, provided you are still maintaining proper form throughout the lift this will be far more beneficial for your training.
+You need to be challenging your body, hitting between the 8-12 rep range, and chances are that five pounds just isn't going to do it.
+Don't be afraid to lift heavier weights, provided you are still maintaining proper form throughout the lift.
+This will be far more beneficial for your training.

-If you must do cardio, that's fine, there is nothing wrong with doing so on a bulk but you should try and limit it to 2-4, 20-30 minute sessions a week and make sure you increase your calorie intake accordingly to account for the extra calories expended.
+If you must do cardio, that's fine—there is nothing wrong with doing so on a bulk—but you should try and limit it to 2-4 20-30 minute sessions per week, and make sure you increase your calorie intake accordingly to account for the extra calories expended.

-If you are about to embark on a winter muscle mission I suggest you strongly consider the points suggested above.
-You want to unveil a new you come spring and if you are only giving half your effort, afraid you are going to just gain body fat or scared that people might think you are too masculine from lifting heavier weights, then you are likely to end up looking like an exact picture of your current self in April.
+You want to unveil a new you come spring, and if you are only giving half your effort, afraid you are going to just gain body fat or scared that people might think you are too masculine from lifting heavier weights, then you are likely to end up looking like an exact picture of your current self come April.